WICG/first-party-sets/signed_assertions.md

 Note any duplicate domains in the assertions and members attribute should compress well with gzip.

-# Declaring a First Party Set
+# Declaring a Related Website Set

 A related website set is identified by one _owner_ registered domain and a list of _secondary_ registered domains.
 (See [alternative designs](https://github.com/privacycg/first-party-sets#alternative-designs) for a discussion of origins vs registered domains.)